cxw620/rust-polyglot/README.md

 [comment]: # ( SPDX-License-Identifier: MIT                 )
 [comment]: # ( There is NO WARRANTY.                        )

-This is a **DRAFT** guide to the Rust programming language.
+This is a guide to the Rust programming language.
 It was written by me, Ian Jackson, and I am responsible for the content and opinions.

 ### Canonical location